Walking Gardon Gorge is a 21st Century hiking odyssey along a Roman trail to the magnificent Pont du Gard and beyond.”

 The Pont du Gard: 49 ms in height and 275 m (300 yards) long.
 You have earned the right to walk its sacred stones and then follow a fascinating trail that unravels a few more of the mysteries that surround this marvel of architecture, human ingenuity and science.

-Late afternoon transfer to Uzès and night in the historic First Duchy of France.
+Late afternoon transfer to Uzès from collection point and night in the historic First Duchy of France.

 Night in Uzès.